lukasthoms/git-todo-ios-0615-public/README.md

 ```

 You should now be in a brand new directory.
 Run `pwd` to see that your
-your present working directory is something like (with your Mac username
+your present working directory looks something like this:
-in place of "USERNAME"):

-`/Users/USERNAME/git-todo`
+`/Users/USERNAME/git-todo` (USERNAME is your operating system username)

 Now, create an empty file in your current directory: